kubecost/docs/aws-cloud-integrations.md

 *   If you are using a multi-account setup, you will also need to set `.Values.kubecostProductConfigs.masterPayerARN `To the arn of the role in the masterpayer account, e.g. `arn:aws:iam::530337586275:role/KubecostRole`.

-## Step 5: Relating out-of-cluster-costs to k8s resources via tags:
+## Want to relate out-of-cluster costs to k8s resources via tags?

 *   [Activating User-Defined Cost Allocation Tags - AWS Billing and Cost Management](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/activating-tags.html)
 *   See [Step 6 here](http://docs.kubecost.com/aws-out-of-cluster.html) for more information on how to supply tags or use existing tags.

-# Setting up the Spot Data feed:
+# Spot Data feed integration

 Kubecost will reconcile your spot prices with CUR billing reports as they become available (usually 1-2 days), but pricing data can be pulled hourly by integrating directly with the AWS spot feed.
+To enable, follow these steps:

 [https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-data-feeds.html](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-data-feeds.html)

 > Note the name of the bucket you create for spot data.
 This will be used in the following step.

-## Configuring the Spot Data Feed in Kubecost:
+## Configuring the Spot Data Feed in Kubecost

 These values can either be set from the kubecost frontend or via .Values.kubecostProductConfigs in the helm chart.
 Note that if you set any kubecostProductConfigs from the helm chart, all changes via the frontend will be deleted on pod restart